Woodcock Law - Immigration Solicitors - Logo

 The Life in the UK Test is a computer-based multiple choice assessment to confirm your eligibility for British citizenship or settlement in the UK.
 You will not be required to take the test if you are under the age of 18, 65 or over, or have existing long-term physical or mental conditions.
 You will only need to pass the test once.

-In order to book your test, you will need to apply via the official UK government website at least three days prior to the test date for a fee of £50.
+For your Life in the UK Test booking, you will need to apply via the official UK government website at least three days prior to the test date.
+You will need to pay £50 to book your test.

 During the booking process, you will be able to select your preferred test centre from over 30 test centres around the UK.
-If you have a disability and need support accessing the centre or required additional equipment, you will be able to make a special request when booking.
+If you have a disability and need support accessing the centre or require additional equipment, you will be able to make a special request when you book.

-When making your booking, you will need to supply your email address, a debit or credit card, and an accepted form of ID.
-Accepted forms of ID include a valid passport, travel document with photo (excluding emergency travel documents), biometric residence permit or biometric residence card.
+Whilst making your booking, you will need to provide your email address, a debit or credit card, and an accepted form of identity document (ID).
+Accepted forms of ID include a valid passport, a travel document with a photo (excluding emergency travel documents), a biometric residence permit, or a biometric residence card.
 On the day of your test, you must bring the same ID that you used for your booking to confirm your identity.

 If successful, you will receive a unique reference number which will be used by the Home Office while completing your citizenship or settlement application.
 In the event that you misplace the letter carrying your unique reference number, you should send a letter to the Home Office explaining that you have lost it along with your application.